A Library of Mixed-Integer and Continuous Nonlinear Programming Instances

 - What are the default bounds on variables in a GAMS model?

 See the GAMS documentation.
-However, MINLPLib works around the default upper bound of 100 for integer variables by setting the option
+Older GAMS versions used a default upper bound of 100 for integer variables.
+MINLPLib instances work around this by explicitly setting the option

 - Do the reported solution points and dual bounds allow to rank the performance of solvers?